ananya923/DE-HW-2/README.md

 - Name: Ananya Jogalekar
 - NetID: aj463

+### Note about files

+I created the repository by following the template provided in HW 1, hence I have files for Makefile, requirements, and testing.
+However, those were not expected in this assignment, so I haven't added any code to them.
+I might use them for the assignment next week, so they're still present in the repository for my future reference!

 # Customer Behavior Analysis

 This project explores customer purchase data to understand the drivers of Brand Loyalty.